drand/tlock-js/README.md

 - run the tests with `npm test`
 - run the linter and fix the problems by running `npm run lint:fix`

+## Using it as a library
+- install the latest version using `npm install tlock-js`
+- install the drand client using `npm install drand-client`

+Note: early versions of node may need to pull in a `fetch` polyfill; versions 17+ have `fetch` already, but it may be behind the `--experimental-modules` flag.

 ## API
 ### `timelockEncrypt`
 This encrypts a payload that can only be decrypted when the `roundNumber` has been reached.